 To the right is a copy of the notice you sent to us for publication in the ORANGE COUNTY REGISTER.
 Please read this notice carefully and call us with any corrections.
-The Proof of Publication will be filed with the County Clerk, if required, and mailed to you after the last date below.
-Publication date(s) for this notice is (are):
+The Proof of Publication will be filed with the County date(s) for this notice is (are):